SUNET/cnaas-nms/docs/reporef/index.rst

     ACCESS:
         entrypoint: access.j2
         dependencies:
+            - access*.j2
             - managed-full.j2

 This indicates that the starting point for the template of access switches for this platform is deffined in the Jinja2 template file called "access.j2".
-Additionally, this template file will depend on things defined in a file called "managed-full.j2".
+Additionally, this template file will depend on things defined in files "access*.j2" and "managed-full.j2".
+The dependencies can use glob patterns, so "access*.j2" will match any file starting with "access" and ending with ".j2".

 The template files themselves are written using the Jinja2 templating language.
 Variables that are exposed from CNaaS includes: